4d/docs/website/translated_docs/fr/Concepts/classes.md

 - A user class cannot extend itself.
 - It is not possible to extend classes in a circular way (i.e. "a" extends "b" that extends "a").

-Breaking such a rule is not detected by the code editor or the interpreter, only the compiler and `check syntax' will throw an error in this case.
+Breaking such a rule is not detected by the code editor or the interpreter, only the compiler and `check syntax` will throw an error in this case.

 An extended class can call the constructor of its parent class using the [`Super`](#super) command.